 Islington's Homeboy bar is getting a new menu - and it's still got an Irish flavour to it.
 They've brought in chef Michael Williams (ex Chiltern Firehouse) and he's adding new dishes to the menu that include:

 With just over a week to go until St Patrick's Day, we made an early start on the festivities with a party last night to celebrate the launch of our 2020 Murphia List in association with Grass-fed Irish Beef.
 This is now the sixth year we've published the list, which shines a light on the creative input of Irish people on

-Hot Dinners presents its fourth annual Murphia List - a celebration of the creative contribution made by Irish people to the London restaurant scene.
+Hot Dinners presents its sixth annual Murphia List - a celebration of the creative contribution made by Irish people to the London restaurant scene.